Crappie – Fair: A few crappies have been caught at sunrise or sunset with wax worms.

 Ice thickness is 25-26 inches.
 In general, fishing is slow.
 A few crappies have been caught.
 Best bite is late afternoon and evening hours.

 Ice thickness is 28-29 inches.
 Anglers should avoid driving through the channel that runs from the little lake to the big lake, as that area can be unsafe; take the highway around instead.
-Crappie – Fair: Anglers are still getting some in the deeper areas of the little lake around dark.
-Look for them suspended a ways off bottom if fishing in deeper water in the little lake.
+Crappie – Fair: Anglers are still getting some suspended a ways off bottom in the deeper areas of the little lake around dark.
 A few crappies also have been caught near Baptist Camp/Farmers Beach areas.
-Most are 8-11 inches.
+Most are 8-11 inches long.
 Yellow Perch – Slow: Some small perch being caught.
 Walleye – Slow: Occasional walleye near the aerator on the west end at dark or in the Farmer’s Beach area.
-(14-inch minimum) Yellow Bass – Fair: Most of the yellow bass action is on the main lake near the Baptist Camp and Farmers Beach.
-Yellows on the little lake are in 12 feet of water.
-Most yellow bass being caught are around 7.5-8 inches with a few 9-9.5 inch.
+(14-inch minimum) Yellow Bass – Fair: Most of the yellow bass action seems to be coming from anglers on the main lake near the Baptist Camp and Farmers Beach.
+Yellows on the little lake seem to be around 12 feet of water.
+Most are 7.5-8 inches with a few 9-9.5 inchers.

 Ice thickness is 30 inches.
-Bluegill – Good: Fishing seems to be consistently good using small jigs tipped with wax worms.
+Bluegill – Good: Fishing seems to be fairly consistent.
+Bluegill fishing has been good using small jigs tipped with wax worms.
 Anglers are reporting better success in the shallower water 8 feet near the edge of the dredged basin.
-Crappie – Fair: Crappie fishing has been fair using minnows at dusk in the deeper water near or on the drop-off of the basin.
-Walleye – Slow: An occasional walleye may be taken in the deeper water using minnow.
+Crappie – Good: Crappie fishing has been fair using minnows at dusk in the deeper water near or on the drop-off of the basin.
+Walleye – Slow: An occasional walleye may be taken in the deeper water using minnows.

 Additional rainbow trout were stocked on Feb.
-7. Use a small ice fly and a wax worm or a small spoon and start shallow near shore.
+7. Anglers should be able to catch them with a small ice fly and a wax worm or a small spoon and start in shallow water near shore.

 For lake updates and fishing information in the north central area contact the Clear Lake Fish and Wildlife office at 641-357-3517.